Ahmet Emin Atasoy

 Ahmet Emin Atasoy (born 16 May 1944), is a Bulgarian-born Turkish poet, author and interpreter.

-Graduated from the Department of Turkish Philology at Sofia University.
+He graduated from the Department of Turkish Philology at Sofia University.
 He worked as a literature teacher, art reporter and director of reading halls.
 He took refuge in Turkey in 1989.
 His poetry, articles and translations were published in magazines such as Cumhuriyet Kitap, Çağdaş Türk Dili, Düşlem, Kavram-Karmaşa, Sincan İstasyonu, Sözcükler, and Yaba Edebiyat.
 His poems were translated into Azerbaijan Turkish, Bulgarian, English, Macedonian and Romanian.
 He translated poems by several Bulgarian and Russian poets into Turkish.
 In 2008, he was awarded "The Great Poetry Award" in the Argeş 11th International Poetry Festival (Romania) and "2008 Special Jury Award" of the European Culture Academy (Bulgaria) for Orpheus’un Liri (Orpheus' Lyre).